 But then a tragic thing happened.
 With the death of the last Jew who had actually heard the name “YHWH” pronounced aloud using the proper vowels, the correct way to pronounce it was lost to history.
 This left the Jews, not to mention everybody else, to attempt to guess at not only the correct way to pronounce the name but also the correct vowels — the Jews did eventually start incorporating vowels into their writing — to add to its spelling to make the pronunciation sound as it should.
 Unfortunately, the entire world has been dealing with this problem ever since.

-Third, eventually the Jewish scribes took the Hebrew vowels from “Adonai” and combined them with the consonants “YHWH,” and from this combining came the name in Hebrew “Yahweh.”
-Later on, the result of this combining was translated from Hebrew into German and English, and from this translating came the name “Jehovah.”
+Third, at some point, the Jewish scribes took the Hebrew vowels from “Adonai” and combined them with the consonants “YHWH,” and from this combining came the name in Hebrew “Yahweh.”
+Later on, the result of this combining was translated from Hebrew into Latin, and from this translating came the name “Jehovah.”

 Now, I realize that this is all pretty confusing, but please don’t get bogged down in the translation minutia.
 The main point of this post is that during the days of the Old Testament the Jews were the people who prayed legitimate prayers to the legitimate God.
 They prayed to their “LORD” (“Yahweh,” “Jehovah”).
 Deuteronomy 6:4-9 is the Jewish Shema, their ancient confession of faith.
 Even now devout Jews recite its words twice a day.
 And the heart of the passage is found in verse 4: “Hear, O Israel: The LORD our God, the LORD is one!”